eprochnau/ecommerce-website/_site/user-testing-report.md

 ### Critical, Needs Fixing, Unable to Complete

-- {All participants had this problem…}
-- etc.
+- {No critical fixes.}

 ### Serious, Causes Frustration, May Hinder Completion

-- {Two of the participants succeeded where one of them failed…}
-- etc.
+- {No serious fixes.}

 ### Minor, Annoying, Won’t Hinder Completion

-- {Participants pointed out this inconsistency…}
-- etc.
+- {Participants pointed out that sometimes the arrow keys didn't work for navigation and they had to resort do the tab key.}
+- {Somewhat frustrating, but users were able to navigate properly with the tab key in it's place.}